What Is Jon Corzine's Net Worth?

 Political Career

 Corzine then decided to run for the New Jersey Governor position in 2005.
 His opponent was Republican Doug Forrester.
-The two spent $73 million on their gubernatorial campaigns and the main campaign issues were property taxes and the Bush administration as Corzine tried to link his opponent to Bush.
-Corzine won the race with 54% of the vote and took office in January of 2006.
-While governor, Corzine focused on balancing the budget and attempted to address the crisis of municipal funding.
+The two spent $73 million on their gubernatorial campaigns, and the main campaign issues were property taxes and the Bush administration as Corzine tried to link his opponent to Bush.
+Corzine won the race with 54% of the vote and took office in January 2006.
+While governor, he focused on balancing the budget and attempted to address the crisis of municipal funding.
 He also championed expanding governmental health and education programs.

 Corzine was one of several United States Governors who were early supporters of Hillary Clinton's 2008 presidential campaign.
 He raised over $1 million for her campaign but then became a prominent spokesperson for Barack Obama once Obama won the Democratic nomination.

 In 2009, Corzine ran for re-election in the 2009 New Jersey gubernatorial election against Republican challenger Chris Christie.
-The race ended up being quite close but ultimately, Corzine lost to Christie by around four points.
+The race ended up being quite close, but ultimately, Corzine lost to Christie by around four points.

 Philanthropy

 In addition to his political career, Corzine has also been active with a number of philanthropic and civic organizations.
 He currently serves as a member of the International Board of Covenant House and is on the board of the New Jersey Reentry Corporation.
-He has also served on the boards of several organizations like the New Jersey Performing Arts Center, the New York Philharmonic, the New York Child Study Center, and the NYC Partnership.
+He has also served on the boards of several organizations, such as the New Jersey Performing Arts Center, the New York Philharmonic, the New York Child Study Center, and the NYC Partnership.
 He currently serves on the board of trustees of the University of Chicago and is an ex-officio member of the board of trustees of Princeton University.
 He also served at Fairleigh Dickinson University as chairman of an advisory board that is working to establish a graduate school of public and global affairs.

 Other Work

-In 2010, he was appointed CEO and Chairman of MF Global, a multinational futures broker and bond dealer.
+In 2010, Jon was appointed CEO and Chairman of MF Global, a multinational futures broker and bond dealer.
 However, the group collapsed only a year later and declared bankruptcy, one of the ten biggest bankruptcies in U.S. history.
 Corzine subsequently had to appear before a House committee to answer questions regarding the collapse.
-Ultimately, Corzine agreed to a settlement order by which he paid a $5 million penalty for his role in the company's collapse.
+Ultimately, he agreed to a settlement order by which he paid a $5 million penalty for his role in the company's collapse.

 Personal Life